 The Most Scenic Route

-The most scenic route is a point to point through hike from Sunshine Village to the Mt Shark trailhead.
-This route uses the approach in from Sunshine village as it is more scenic than Bryant Creek and Assiniboine Pass.
+The most scenic route in Mount Assiniboine Provincial Park is a point-to-point thru-hike from Sunshine Village to the Mt Shark trailhead (or vice versa).
+This route uses the approach from Sunshine Village as it is more scenic than Bryant Creek and Assiniboine Pass.

 This is not something I recommend to the inexperienced by any means.
-In fact, it’s mostly reserved for locals or those who have experience in the park and can cover large distances with elevation in one day.
-While I didn’t manage to scratch the run off my list this year I have every intention in 2021 — will update with my route when I determine it.
+In fact, it’s mostly reserved for locals or those with experience in the park and can cover large distances with elevation in one day.
+While I didn’t manage to scratch the runoff list this year, I have every intention next year — we will update our route when we determine it.

-However, the large problem with trail running is a well-timed run places you in the core area of the park in the middle of the day.
+However, the large problem with trail running is that a well-timed run places you in the park’s core area in the middle of the day.
 This means the golden hours of early morning or sunrise will be lost.
-So the best option would be to experience both a backcountry trip and trail run if that’s your cup of tea.
-Spending the night at the foot of Assiniboine is an amazing experience.
+So, the best option would be to experience a backcountry trip and a trail run if that’s your cup of tea.
+Spending the night at the foot of Mount Assiniboine is an amazing experience.

-Lake Magog is the one campsite in the core area of Assiniboine Provincial Park.
+Magog Lake is the one campsite in the core area of Assiniboine Provincial Park.
 It is the most popular option to spend the night as it is the most abundant.
-Reservations here cost $10 per camper a night, but require booking well in advance as they sell out every season.
-You can book campsites on BC parks camp reservation website discovercamping.ca or via phone (1-800-689-9025).
+Reservations here cost $10 per camper per night, plus the online booking fee, but they require booking well in advance as they sell out every season.
+Book campsites on the BC Parks camp reservation website or via phone (1-800-689-9025).